swe.: Brokkremla | nor.: Broket kremle | fin.: Kyyhkyhapero | dt.: Frauentäubling

-A great mushroom that we love especially when the caps are fried in a pan along with some parsley, salt and pepper.
+Charcoal burner is a great mushroom that we love especially when the caps are fried in a pan along with some parsley, salt and pepper.
 Despite its great taste this a highly underestimated mushroom like all brittle-gills.
-Since it is not offered commercially in markets and requires some knowledge to identify people often overlook these wild forest gems.
+Since it is not offered commercially in markets and requires some knowledge to identify, people often overlook these wild forest gems.

 diameter: up to 15 cm

 Confusing the charcoal burner with other Russulas

 From similar species such as the Amethyst brittlegill (R. Amethystina) Russula ionochlora or Russula parazurea, charcoal burners are easiest to distinguish by the flexible, non-splintering gills.
 Other confusion may be with green-crackling russulas (Russula virescens) or the greasy green brittlegill (Russula heterophylla).

 There are more than 700 different species in the Russula family and many of them can only be distinguished with a microscope or genetically.
 Telling them apart gives even the die hard mycologist a hard time.
 Nevertheless, a lot of them are edible and some like the charcoal burner or the green-cracking russula rank among the best edible mushrooms out there.
 Luckily (at least here in Europe) there is a rule to seperate the good from the bad.

 Basically, as with all Russula spp. (at least in Europe) the “russula rule” is: “Any tasty russula can be eaten“.
 Of course, this presupposes that the genus Russula can be clearly identified without doubts.
 Inedible or poisonous species of the genus Russula are characterized by a spicy, pungent or bitter taste.
 A small taste-sample can therefore provide further information.